A Diverse Landscape

 Landslide risk and unstable slopes are addressed in the forest practices rules.
 Using scientific methods, working foresters have developed accurate ways to identify areas of greatest risk, and seek to avoid timber harvesting in these areas.
 Landslides are detrimental to private forest landowners, resulting in lost trees and damage to property.
 Private forest landowners have a vested interest in preventing landslides.

 Geologic science has recently revealed that a steep slope is not necessarily a high landslide risk.
 It depends on soil composition and the specific land formation.
 The application of science and research is applied daily by the wood products industry to accurately assess landslide danger, prior to the harvesting of trees.

-Forests & Fish Law: Goal Not to Increase Rate of Landslides
+Forests & Fish Law: Goal Not to Increase Rate and Magnitude of Landslides

 This begins with a scientific protocol that identifies those areas with a high slide potential—and avoiding these areas in commercial forestry sites.